 Phase 1 – community survey and kickoff meeting

 SENCo conducted an online survey of community needs that was posted online from October 2020, to January, 2021.
 SENCo held an online (Zoom) meeting in November, 2020.
 This initial community feedback will be integrated into the planning process and SNAP update.

 Phase 2 – Neighborhood focus groups – mapping and planning

-During 2021, SENCo, along with partners at University of Washington-Tacoma, City of Tacoma Neighborhood and Community Services, and Safe Streets, will be working with key members of all of our South End neighborhoods to re-evaluate the needs of each neighborhood planning area, determine how past identified plans and projects have or have not been completed and create a draft set of project improvements for inclusion in the draft updated SNAP.
+During 2021, SENCo, along with partners at University of Washington-Tacoma, City of Tacoma Neighborhood and Community Services, and Safe Streets, worked with key members of all of our South End neighborhoods to re-evaluate the needs of each neighborhood planning area, and determined how past identified plans and projects were completed, and created a draft set of project improvements for inclusion in the draft updated SNAP.

 Phase 3 – Draft SNAP update for public review

-Phase 3 will begin once SENCo and the focus groups have finalized the evaluation and planning process and a draft updated plan is ready for review.
-This phase will involve the review of a public draft and further public meeting(s) for further feedback and refinement of the plan.
+Phase 3 will begin in 2021 after SENCo and the focus groups have finalized this evaluation and planning process and a draft map is ready for review.
+This phase will involve the review of mapping data and additional public meetings for further feedback and refinement of the plan.

 Phase 4 – Finalization of the South End SNAP